Left of the Dial kort samengevat

 Dat universum is nog steeds te zien en was de inspiratiebron voor Left of the Dial TV in 2021.
 De gedachte erachter was simpel: pandemie of niet, Left of the Dial TV kan altijd doorgaan.
 Daarom werd er in 2021 tijdens het festival 72 uur lang een tv-programma uitgezonden.
 In de voorafgaande zomer heeft de Left of the Dial-crew eindeloos veel filmpjes gemaakt en die zijn gecombineerd met videoclips en live sessies te zien op deze website.
 De beste items zijn nog steeds terug te kijken.

-Wat zeggen andere mensen over Left of the Dial?
+Andere mensen over Left of the Dial

 Om eerdere line-ups (met absurd veel geweldige bands) te bekijken, klik hier